petertrung8/inversePINN/README.md

 ## Installation

-This project has been implemented in Python `3.12.2`.
+This project has been implemented in Python `3.12.2` using Numpy, PyTorch and matplotlib.
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to run this project.

 ```bash
 pip install -r requirements.txt
 ```
+To install PyTorch with CUDA, refer to [PyTorch](https://pytorch.org/get-started/locally/) website for instructions.

 ## Usage